shabbyrobe/nope/README.rst

 project `Amiss <http://github.com/shabbyrobe/amiss>`_ (see v3 and v4), both of which fell down because they were too unfamiliar and inflexible.

-PHP isn't a great language to implement complex parsers in because it imposes a high cost for calling other functions.
+PHP isn't a great language to implement complex parsers when performance is a primary conern.
 There are, however, a few functions in the PHP standard library that parse strings into complex array structures using C-based implementations.
-This is a great place to go for solutions to these kinds of problems because these functions are substantially faster than anything you can write in PHP.

-JSON is a good fit for this job.
+``json_decode`` is a good fit for this job.
 It's unambiguous, ubiquitous and there is a fast C-based parser available to PHP in a single function call. *Nope* takes advantage of these properties by finding a way to unambiguously embed JSON into the unstructured text strings you find in doc comments.